-Over the course of the 20th and 21st centuries, going out to socialize with others over food and drink has become an essential part of living in a civilized society.
+Over the course of the 20th and 21st centuries, going out to socialize with others over food and drink became an essential part of living in a civilized society.
 Whether it’s haute cuisine or diner slop, going out to eat allows us to turn a basic biological need into a ritual of communion with friends, neighbors, even strangers.
 It’s a low-key way to indulge our vices and at the same time elevate our palates.
 But if a night out at a crowded restaurant doesn’t sound appetizing to you for whatever reason, here’s a crafty alternative that you might find more satisfying.

-I’m not just talking about eating takeout on your back porch.
-I’m not even talking about grilling.
-I’m talking about moving the whole operation outdoors: setting up a camp stove and cooking a proper dinner over an open fire.
+We’re not just talking about eating takeout on your back porch, and we’re not even talking about grilling.
+Let’s talk about moving the whole operation outdoors: Setting up a camp stove and cooking a proper dinner over an open fire.
 Hell, why not make it gourmet while you’re at it?
 This endeavor is all about making cooking interesting again by setting yourself a challenge: To plan and prepare a meal at the height of your abilities, within the unconventional conditions of the outdoors and the limits of your camping gear.

-As tired as we all are of quarantine gimmicks, this is one novelty that you’ll likely want to bring along into the new life as we know it.
-Read our tips for al fresco dining, then round up a couple of healthy friends, order a grocery delivery, and get out there to see what you and your
+As tired as we all are of COVID-era gimmicks, this is one novelty that you’ll likely want to bring along into the new life as we know it.
+Read our tips for al fresco dining, then round up a couple of healthy friends, order a grocery delivery, and get out there to see what you and your camping gear can do.

 As stated above, the idea here is that you’re going as gourmet as you can with non-gourmet equipment.
-So back away from the gas grill, the pellet smoker, and the Big Green Egg, and focus instead on how to make your camp stove perform to the top of its ability.
+Back away from the gas grill, the pellet smoker, and the Big Green Egg.
+Instead, focus on how to make your camp stove perform to the top of its ability.

 We eat with our eyes first, and you’re going to want good lighting to see your creations.
 Plus, the right lighting is what turns up the glamour factor on an outdoor meal.
 Since there’s no packing weight limit, we recommend busting out every option you’ve got, from cafe-style string lights to lanterns to candles in jam jars (here are some of our favorite lights for camping).

 Honestly, you’ll want the blanket anyway if you’re planning on a post-meal hang.
-Just make sure to lay down a tarp underneath to keep you and your dining companion dry and warm, or use a that combines both stylish looks and rugged resilience.
+Just make sure to lay down a tarp underneath to keep you and your dining companion dry and warm, or use a souped-up outdoor blanket that combines both stylish looks and rugged resilience.
 Elevate the setting by bringing the indoors outside — pile some cushions and a cozy throw or two in the corners of the blanket, to create a more intimate and upscale setting for your fancy meal.

 What’s a camp without a fire?
 If you’re setting up in a place with a fire pit, you’re way ahead of the game already.
-But if you’re not, you can approximate the experience with a, which offers the added benefit of keeping the telltale signs off your lawn.
+But if you’re not, you can approximate the experience with a portable fire pit, which offers the added benefit of keeping the telltale signs off your lawn.

-Sure, you could just crack open a bottle of wine or break out some beer bottles, but why not take the opportunity to do it up a little?
+Sure, you could just crack open a bottle of wine or break out some beer bottles, but why not take the opportunity to turn up?
 Outdoor-friendly mixology is about striking that perfect ratio between convenience and class — you don’t want to haul an entire bar cart outside, but you do want your dining companion to sip the beverage and be impressed with your resourcefulness as represented in the drink.

-For those reasons, we suggest classic 2 or 3-ingredient cocktails, such as a Paloma, a whiskey sour, or a Dark and Stormy.
+For those reasons, we suggest classic two or three ingredient cocktails, such as a Paloma, a whiskey sour, or a Dark and Stormy.
 With spot-on proportions and a dash of bitters, you’ll enjoy a drink that rivals any from your usual watering hole.

 Given the personal challenge nature of this endeavor, we hardly need to say that running back inside for ingredients constitutes cheating.
-So make sure to plan and prepare well, just as you would if you were making this dinner in the wild.
+Make sure to plan and prepare well, just as you would if you were making this dinner in the wild.
 Since you’re cooking on a camp stove, you’re going to need to keep things simple.
-Fortunately, with the weather hovering in spring/summer, there are plenty of options for fresh, ripe flavor.
+Fortunately, with warmer spring-summer weather, you have plenty of options for fresh, ripe flavor.
 Start with a versatile base like pizza dough, pasta, or a forgiving piece of meat or fish, then layer on flavorful marinades, fresh herbs, and texture ingredients like nuts or raw chopped vegetables.
-For side dishes, you can grill seasonal vegetables over the stove, or even roast them on skewers over the fire like you would a hot dog, then toss with a great olive oil or your favorite imported cheese.
+For side dishes, you can grill seasonal vegetables over the stove, or even roast them on skewers over the fire like you would a hot dog, then toss them with great olive oil and/or your favorite imported cheese.
 For dessert, opt for a campfire classic like apple or blueberry crisp, or else elevate a classic s’more with artisanal marshmallows and fancy chocolate.

-It should go without saying that you save cleanup for the next day.
-But if you want to make it extra easy on yourself, fill a big tub or plastic bin with warm soapy water outside and put all your pots, pans, dishes and silverware into it when you’re done using them.
-Not only does soaking your dishes allow you to leave them outside without attracting critters, but tomorrow, you can simply haul the tub back into your kitchen, rinse them down, and load them into the dishwasher.
+If you want to get a head start on cleaning up after your outdoor dinner party, fill a big tub or plastic bin with warm soapy water outside, then put all your pots, pans, dishes, and silverware into it when you’re done using them.
+Not only does soaking your dishes allow you to leave them outside without attracting critters, but you can simply haul the tub back into your kitchen the next day to rinse them down and load them into the dishwasher.